 26. Capitalism and its agents as manifestations of nature’s violence

-Ill persons and thus outlaws (= people deprived of any right), moreover if they are threatened by murder, at any rate and no matter what they do principally act in self-defence.
-Those against whom their fight is directed are not attacked as human beings; the fight is not directed against policemen, top-leaders of universities, directors, ministers or other exponents of the system, but the ill people fight simply against natural powers, that are opposing them as masks behind which there works a part of capitalism, manifest in its exponents.
+Ill persons and thus outlaws (= people deprived of any right), moreover if they are threatened by murder, at any rate and no matter what they do, they act, in principle, in self-defence.
+Those against whom their fight is directed are not attacked as human beings; the fight is not directed against policemen, top-leaders of universities, directors, ministers or other exponents of the system, but the ill people fight simply against the natural powers that are counterposed to them as masks behind which a part of capitalism works, manifest in its exponents.

-Thus for example the Vietcong do not aim at destroying American human beings, for what they do is to find out and to attack those points within the overwhelming destruction machinery deployed against him, which fit best in each moment to achieve the greatest possible stopping effect against the colossus capitalism.
+Thus, for example, the Vietcong do not aim at destroying American human beings, for what they do is to find out and to attack those points within the overwhelming destruction machinery deployed against them, which fit best in each moment to achieve the greatest possible stopping effect against the colossus capitalism.

 27. All about physicians, lawyers, university professors, the health system, the judiciary, science

 Doctors, lawyers, professors act as agents of the dominant institutions of capitalism.
 In the self-representation of the system, they function as connecting links between the respective ruling institutions on the one hand, and the patients, clients, students, or the population on the other.
 The physician lives on the social security contributions and on the fees of the patients, the lawyer on the fees of his clients and the university professor on the tax money of the population.

 Copy of an original letter to a patient, who is now in a mental hospital:

 That you have called Dr. Honeck an agent of capitalism nobody here has taken as an offence because we are accustomed to hear things like that.

 We know the great role that terms such as "agent of capitalism, socialism, Mao Tse Tung" have played in your condition of mental disturbance at that time.
 At that time, you connected everything and everybody to the big politics, you showed little interest in matters of minor detail.